 In my view, in a liberal and democratic society where ‘free speech’ is valued, there is nothing so foolish that a fool should be prevented from spouting as long as it does not abuse, threaten or incite people to commit acts of violence.

-Even people like ‘Sarah’ are entitled to remark upon their own (or in this case, her father’s) intolerance and bigotry.
+Even people like ‘Sarah’ (and her father) are entitled to make foolish even bigoted and intolerant remarks.
+What they are not allowed to do, as I said, is abuse, threaten and incite violence.
 As teachers however, our ethical duty is to challenge remarks that reflect intolerance and bigotry.
 In making the challenge, you will certainly make mistakes.
 Go ahead and make them.
 Learn from them.

 The only unforgiveable mistake in dealing with issues like this is that you don’t have the courage to challenge them.